Supreme Court begins election-year term full of big cases | WTOP

 For now, though, the court has plenty of significant cases to deal with, including whether federal civil rights law that bars workplace discrimination on the basis of sex covers LGBT people.
 The justices will hear arguments Tuesday in two cases on that topic, their first foray into LGBT rights since the retirement of Justice Anthony Kennedy, who wrote all the court’s major gay-rights rulings.

 Next month, the fate of the Deferred Action for Childhood Arrivals program is in front of the justices.
-Lower courts have so far blocked Trump from ending the Obama-era program that has shielded roughly 700,000 people from deportation and provided them with permits to work.
+Lower courts have blocked Trump from ending the Obama-era program, which has shielded roughly 700,000 people from deportation and provided them with permits to work.

 During the winter, the justices will take up a challenge to a Louisiana law that would force abortion providers to have admitting privileges at local hospitals.
 It’s another test of whether the change in the court’s composition will result in a different outcome.
 With Kennedy in the majority, the court in 2016 struck down a virtually identical Texas law.